The Flag of the Kyrgyz Republic

 State contest and commission for choosing Kyrgyz Flag were in 1992-1994, after the Kyrgyz Republic Independence claim.
 Finally, there were registered more than 400 sketches.
 The Decree of the Kyrgyz Republic #91, from the 17th of July 2004 affirmed a new symbol of the country.

 The first symbols devoted to Kyrgyz tribes found at Bulgarian Chronicles.
 It says pennant of ancient Kyrgyz ornamented with ribbons; on the top of the gad red colored felt was fixed, as a symbol of the red snake with the wings written there.
 Therefore that information confirmed at “Divani Lugat-at-Turk” by Mahmud Kashgari, 11th century.

 The Sun with 40 rays.
 The Sun is one of the ancient natural symbols.
 All are devoted to the Sun at the Universe.
 The Sun is a symbol of life, sacral energy, and eternal life.
-Light of the sun is a symbol of the source of light, truth, knowledge, and intelligence.
+The light of the sun is a symbol of the source of light, truth, knowledge, and intelligence.
 Grace is given by the Sun.
 40 Rays – symbolized the unity of 40 tribes of Kyrgyz.
 Ethnonym “Kyrgyz” coming from Turkic words – kyrk – forty and adding of the suffix -iz, yz – plural form, meaning “a collection of forty tribes”.

 Yurt (“Boz-Ui” – translated as grey home) – the symbol of Kyrgyz nomadic life.
-Yurt is a top of nomad architect, the universe, life and philosophy of nomads.
+Yurt is a top nomad architect, the universe, life, and philosophy of nomads.
 Roundtop of the yurt similar to Sun and Moon – Tunduk – joined all within the yurt and only one “window” to the Universe, showing the way to space, world and life.
 This is the symbol of family, the continuation of life and peace.